DerekCorniello/NeoVim-Setup/README.md

 ## Conclusion

 This document provides a high-level overview of my Neovim setup.
-Additional details can be found directly in the configuration files.
+Additional details can be found directly in the files.